blackrexdl/Crashcoder/Readme.md

-# Crashcoders
+# Tech-thrives

 ## Project Overview

-Welcome to **Crashcoders**!
+Welcome to **Tech-thrives**!
 We have developed a professional website that aims to showcase hidden gems in various countries—places that are often overlooked by travelers.
 Our mission is to bring attention to these beautiful locations, providing users with the opportunity to explore and discover new destinations.

 ## Team Members